Cotalker/documentation/docs/documentation/admin/survey/components/multiple_choice.md

     ```

     The `search` value in the _JSON body_ filters the results shown in the UI.
+    **Body Schema**
+    - _search_: The search query string entered in the dialog box.
+    - _data.identifier\_x_: Names of the question _identifiers_ that are defined in the _survey component_ settings.
+Their value type, i.e., text, number, date, etc., will depend on the original question type.

 5. **USAGE**:

     The options the user selects from the _search window_ are stored in a [COTAnswer](/docs/documentation/models/surveys/model_answers) data model, i.e., [`answer.data[x].process: [string]`](/docs/documentation/models/surveys/model_answer_data).

-    Following the _package format_ example given above, if a user selected "South Reactor" and "North Reactor", the result would be stored something like this: `answer.data[0].process: ['south_reactor', 'north_reactor']`.
+    Following the _package format_ example given above, if a user selected "South Reactor" and "North Reactor", the result would be stored something like this:

+    `answer.data[0].process: ['south_reactor', 'north_reactor']`.

+    The _answer_ would also include the data gathered from the selected _identifiers_.

 </div>
 <br/>